AndWass/andwass.github.io/_posts/2024-06-28-safety-community.md

 community tools as well.
 There are tools available today that increases the safety and security, but they must be used.
 And the same would go for any technical solution; it must be used.

+## Conclusion

+Rusts safety story relies, at least partially, on the community adhering to the praxis that safe code can never exhibit undefined behaviour.
+As the community grows I think there is a risk that this adherence might gradually decline.
+If it declines enough it might spell trouble for Rusts reputation as a safe language.

+To combat this I think it would be interesting to see if there are any unsafe patterns that should error at compile time.
+Utilizing `crates.io` as an auditing point and figuring out useful metrics to guide users could also be interesting.